Thomas Mulligan

 Thomas Mulligan, a philosopher by training, is a Visiting Scholar with GISME, and was a faculty fellow at Georgetown University’s McDonough School of Business for two academic years, from 2016 to 2018.
 He has taught at Tulane, Brown, and Georgetown and has published in a range of journals, including the Journal of Confucian Philosophy and Culture, Ethics, Philosophical Studies, The Philosophical Quarterly, and Social Choice and Welfare.
 He has written a book defending meritocracy, Justice and the Meritocratic State (Routledge, 2018), which is available Open Access.

-Tom’s primary research specialities are economic justice and the formal theory of decision-making in groups. he has an enduring interest in meritocracy — its history (Eastern and Western), concept, justifiability, and application.
+Tom’s primary research specialities are economic justice and the formal theory of decision-making in groups.
+He has an enduring interest in meritocracy — its history (Eastern and Western), concept, justifiability, and application.

 Books